 Directed by Robert Parrish

-Talk about elusive movies: on must keep an eye on the TCM logs to catch many of the films of director Robert Parrish.
+Talk about elusive movies: one must keep an eye on the TCM logs to catch many of the films of director Robert Parrish.
 I had to wait for the advent of DVD to see star Jean Seberg in anything but Breathless and Paint Your Wagon.
-Fans of what is surely the most independent actress of her time should flock to In the French Style, a ‘young woman in love’ story succeeds 100% in presenting Ms. Seberg as a performer who has fully arrived.
+Fans of what is surely the most independent actress of her time should flock to In the French Style, a ‘young woman in love’ story that succeeds 100% in presenting Ms. Seberg as a performer who has fully arrived.
 Even the trailer stresses that this movie, a collaboration of Robert Parrish and writer Irwin Shaw, is an American show that just happens to look like one of those glorious B&W French productions of the early 1960s.
 The cinematography is gorgeous at all times, the film’s outlook is adult (for 1963) and there’s no sign of touristy detours, save for a final shot that rises to frame the Arc de Triomphe.

-This independently produced Columbia release has some problems, but it’s so different from other ‘Paris adventure’ films of its time that it’s fascinating anyway.
+This independently produced Columbia release has some problems, but it’s so different from other ‘Paris adventure’ films of its time that it fascinates anyway.
 It has the perfect role for Jean Seberg, being a show about a young woman who wants to find her own way through life.
 She learns about men, and discovers that her beauty is an easy ticket to some goals but not others.
 It’s clumsy in ways that can only be blamed on the filmmakers.
 Irwin Shaw has a sympathetic eye and ear for the displaced free women of Paris in the late 1950s.
 Far from being a tragic figure, his heroine voices sentiments that would make feminists stand up and cheer.
 Yet none of this is at the expense of the men who have disappointed her.
 This being a Robert Parrish movie, no character is propped up to serve as a villain.

 19 year-old Christina James (Seberg) from Chicago is living and painting in Paris, taking some money from her parents and earning some as a model.
 She meets a refreshing young Frenchman, Guy (Philippe Forquet), and although he won’t speak to her in French any more than the other people she’s met, they begin what to her is a rather cautious romance.
 Guy doesn’t try to sweep her off her feet.
 When they do decide to make love, the whole situation is very awkward… and then he reveals his secret.
-Two years later, Christina’s painting hasn’t progressed, although some men have bought paintings as a way to get to know her.
+Two years later, Christina’s painting work hasn’t progressed, although some men have bought paintings as a way to get to know her.
 She’s had one real lover, perhaps three.
 There’s an older man, a count, an American fashion photographer (Jack Hedley) and a handsome fellow she’s really taken with, newspaper correspondent Walter Beddoes (Stanley Baker).
 But Beddoes sees her only during gaps in his work schedule, and like the others, no permanent relationship is in the offing.
 Christina’s father (Addison Powell) visits, gets a quick look at her lifestyle and advises her to come home.
 She rejects him but believes some of what he says about her being used by people.
 Christina doesn’t want to go home and put herself in the marriage market.
 But she also feels rebellious toward these men that come to her only at their convenience.

 I almost stopped watching In the French Style at around the half-hour mark, and I’m glad I didn’t.
 It has serious structure problems that might spring from the fact that it’s two short stories glued together.
 The first episode rings false for me because Christina’s problem isn’t yet fully stated.
 She’s just a girl in Paris who finds a boyfriend.
 ‘New discovery’ Philippe Forquet seems to me a big zero, along with his (dubbed?)
 English-language voice that reminds me of every other ‘fake French’ movie of the ’60s.
 Maybe women find Guy attractive, but to me he’s just another selfish clod that imposes his desires on a woman, who falls in love anyway.
 The culmination of the relationship is a painfully un-romantic night in a cheap hotel, which I suppose is probably accurate for some relationships.
 “I think it’s time for us to make love,” says the immature Guy.
 The place is freezing.
 Even the talented Robert Parrish can’t fix the scene.